-- I do not know how to do business planning
+- I do not know how to do strategic planning

 It doesn’t matter if you’re stuck, already in your comfort zone, or you desire additional growth, there are multiple benefits to strategic business planning.
 Here are four fundamental reasons why planning is not just necessary, but essential: